junzis/tutorial-icrat24-openap/README.md

-# ICRAT 2024 ADS-B Tutorial
+# ICRAT 2024 OpenAP Tutorial

 This repository contains a set of notebooks for the OpenAP Tutorial.